SirZenith/oil-vcs-status/README.md

 Install this plugin with plugin manager of your choice.

+This plugin depends on [oil.nvim](https://github.com/stevearc/oil.nvim), make sure you install oil.nvim and load it before this plugin.

 Then you should make sure you enable signcolumn in you oil.nvim buffers.
 For example, you can add this to you oil.nvim config: